haplo-org/haplo-plugins/haplo_workflow_nonlinear/readme.txt

 Workflow service for sub-workflows.
 Returns the latest sub-workflow with the same parent for the given workflow definition.

+h3(service). haplo:nonlinear:get_document_from_child

+Workflow service for parent workflows to be able to retrieve the last committed document from the most recent instance of it's children workflows.
+Call the service with:

+* **REQUIRED**: @arg2@ (str) the full name of the child workflow, as defined in the parent workflow/via WorkflowDefinition.fullName
+* **REQUIRED**: @arg3@ (str) the name of the documentStore you are accessing

+h3(service). haplo:nonlinear:get_child_workflow_instance

+Workflow service for parent workflows to be able to retrieve the most recent workflow instance for any of it's children workflows.
+Call the service with:

+* **REQUIRED**: @arg2@ (str) the full name of the child workflow, as defined in the parent workflow/via WorkflowDefinition.fullName

+h3(service). haplo:nonlinear:get_document_from_sibling

+Workflow service for sub-workflows to be able to retrieve the last committed document from the most recent instance of it's sibling workflows.
+Call the service with:

+* **REQUIRED**: @arg2@ (str) the full name of the sibling workflow, as defined in the parent workflow/via WorkflowDefinition.fullName
+* **REQUIRED**: @arg3@ (str) the name of the documentStore you are accessing

 h3(service). haplo:nonlinear:is_subsequent

 Call the workflow service on sub-workflows.
 Returns a boolean of whether or not the sub-workflow was not created by the parent workflow instance first.